| PURSE

 WASH

 YOUR HANDS as often as you can!
-Keep an antibacterial hand sanitizer
+Keep an antibacterial

-cleaner (no water needed) in your purse and use it often!
-And
+hand sanitizer cleaner (no water needed) in your purse

-as soon as you get home from shopping (or wherever you have been
+and use it often!
+And as soon as you get home from shopping

-and used your purse), immediately wipe it all over with a disinfectant
+wipe it all over with a disinfectant wipe.

 MEN

-who do not wash their hands after relieving themselves should
+who do not wash their hands after relieving themselves

-and their own.
-My husband has told me many, many times (over 50%
+told me many, many times (over 50% ratio) that he has

-ratio) that he has seen men in public restrooms relieve themselves,
+seen men in public restrooms relieve themselves, zip

-after using the restroom.
+are washing thoroughly after using the restroom.

 My

-hubby also noted that everyone spends all this time washing their
+hubby also noted that everyone spends all this time

-hands and then grabs the door handle to exit the restroom.
-So
+washing their hands and then grabs the door handle to

-DUH!
-All those other folks who did NOT wash their hands have their
+did NOT wash their hands have their germs all over the

-germs all over the door handle!
-And I have seen many women who
+door handle!
+And I have seen many women who do NOT wash

-paper towel you dried your hands on to open the door and then
+towel you dried your hands on to open the door and then

 dispose of it in the closest waste receptacle.
-(Women, please
+(Women,

-do not put it in your purse!).
+please do not put it in your purse!).

 Please

 do your part for yourself and everyone else!
-As soon as I saw
+As soon

-the report, I immediately cleaned my purse with my Clorox Antibacterial
+as I saw the report, I immediately cleaned my purse

-Wipe and then set it on a paper towel, where I normally place
+a paper towel, where I normally place it on a table

-it on a table in our den.
-And I asked my hubby to PLEASE scold
+in our den.
+And I asked my hubby to PLEASE scold me

-counter again!
+or counter again!

 |

-| STORY
+STORY

 Women's